ADORSYS-GIS/openstack/tutorials/docs/boot_docs.md

 # HOW TO INSTALL A UBUNTU SERVER 24.04 STEP-BY STEP

-## Overwiew
+## Overview

-**What is ubuntu**
+**What is Ubuntu**

 Ubuntu is one of the most widely used and popular Linux distributions, that comes in multiple editions including Ubuntu Desktop, Ubuntu Server, and Ubuntu Core to mention a few.

-**Why ubuntu servers**
+**Why Ubuntu servers**

-Ubuntu Server is built for server environments, which is a lightweight and minimalistic version that is stripped off of any GUI applications and elements to enhance the speed and performance of running production-grade applications.
+Ubuntu Server is built for server environments, which is a lightweight and minimal version that is stripped off of any GUI applications and elements to enhance the speed and performance of running production-grade applications.
 It can serve as a web server, file server, development server, and DNS server to mention a few use cases.

 # Ubuntu Server vs Other Server OS/Distros